Madeline stands 18" tall, (although she can't stand on her own.)

 Ludwig also wrote travel books and humorous books for adults.
 His first book for adults was based on his wartime diary about his experiences, including working in a military hospital.
 It was called "My War with the United States".
 He also wrote screenplays, including Yolanda and the Thief".

 MGM's top musical producer Arthur Freed liked an article by Ludwig he read in the New Yorker.
-He brought Ludwig to Hollywood and set him up with an office at MGM, where he was supposed to be writing a screenplay, and ended up painting surreallistic murals all over the walls.
+He brought Ludwig to Hollywood and set him up with an office at MGM, where he was supposed to be writing a screenplay, and ended up painting surrealistic murals all over the walls.
 The murals so freaked out studio head Louis B. Mayer that he had them scraped off immediately.
 (It wasn't only Decca and Viking then...)
-Eventually Ludwig came up with a treatment for Yolanda and the Thief, which then took 4 more draftts before it was ready to film.
+Eventually Ludwig came up with a treatment for Yolanda and the Thief, which then took 4 more drafts before it was ready to film.

 Yolanda and the Thief starred Fred Astaire as a con man who pretends to be an angel to steal an innocent's fortune,and Lucille Bremer as the innocent, fresh out of the convent.
 It was directed by Vincent Minnelli, (Husband of Judy Garland and father of Liza Minnelli.).
 The opening sequence was based on the look of Ludwig Bemelmans' artwork, especially the Madeline books.
 The movie was made in 1945, and at the time was monstrously unsuccessful.
-It fared so badly in fact, that in addition to losing 1.7 million dollars at the box office, it ended Lucille Bremer's promising career, (She had a great success the previous year playing Judy garland's older sister in Meet Me in St. Louis".), and sent Fred Astaire into an early retirement after only one more film.
+It fared so badly in fact, that in addition to losing 1.7 million dollars at the box office, it ended Lucille Bremer's promising career, (She had had a great success the previous year playing Judy Garland's older sister in Meet Me in St. Louis".), and sent Fred Astaire into an early retirement after only one more film.
 (Thankfully he did come out of retirement in a few years and kept working almost up to his death.)

 |And don't think they don't take full advantage of Madeline's popularity.Looks like those partaking of the buffet can also purchase a variety of Madeline merchandise.|